TIDES-transit/TIDES/CONTRIBUTING.md

 * Registered Contributors can create and respond to issues and can generate and comment on pull requests, and
 * All other Stakeholders can create and respond to issues.

-All contributors and stakeholders are asked to adhere to the [Code of Conduct](#code-of-conduct).
+All contributors and stakeholders are asked to adhere to the [Code of Conduct][code of conduct].

-To become a registered Contributor, fill out the registration form at [this link][contributor-registration].
+To become a registered Contributor, fill out the [contributor registration form].

 ## How to Contribute

 Contributions should be offered through GitHub issues and pull requests.

-By making any contribution to the projects, contributors self-certify to the [Contributor Agreement](#contributor-agreement).
+By making any contribution to the projects, contributors self-certify to the [Contributor Agreement][contributor agreement].

 ### Setup